Nacera Belaza & Meryem Jazouli: A Shared Evening

 Folkah!, performed on this evening, emerged from Jazouli’s research into an ancestral folk dance from the Sahara: the Guedra, a dance practiced by women from southern Morocco, among other desert regions of North Africa, which is essentially performed on the knees.
 Jazouli has developed a corporal and vocal language to revisit the context, words, and gestures of the Guedra, to invent a new frame of dialogue between body and voice.

 In recent years Belaza has been developing processions as a new way to relate with the public.
-In La Procession a group of spectators become a single body.
-The performers circulate with the audience inside a sensory path that invites us to question the essence of a place: the interior and exterior space, private and public, darkness and light.
-Each Procession is an occasion to create a unique piece with a new audience.
+In La Procession the performers circulate inside a sensory path that invites us to question the essence of a place: the interior and exterior space, private and public, darkness and light.
+Each Procession is an occasion to create a unique piece with a new group.

 Accessibility Danspace Project’s main entrance is fully wheelchair accessible via ramp.
 A same-level restroom is available near Danspace Project’s main performance space in the church sanctuary.